-EEEEEMMMMIIIIIIGGGGAAAAWWWWWDDDDD.
+OH-EM-GEE.
 Sound like you right before you're about to head off on vacation?
 We thought so.
-In the lead up to your next big adventure, it's all too easy to get caught up in the pre trip excitement, that you can often forget even the most basic of travel tips.
+In the lead up to your next big adventure, it's all too easy to get caught up in the pre trip excitement.
+So much so that you can forget even the most basic travel tips.

 These babies will be your new best friends.
 No matter how many NBFs you make whilst travelling, hear them snore even once and they’ll soon become your least favourite person.
 From flights to train rides (and equally if you struggle with persistently water logged ears), ear plugs are one of the most valuable and cheap things you will need during your travels.
 Do not leave home without them.

-If you think you’ve packed enough, you’ve probably packed too much, and if you can’t physically lift your suitcase/backpack without the help of three extra large men, you’ve DEFINITELY packed too much.
+If you think you’ve packed enough, you’ve probably packed too much.
+And if you can’t physically lift your suitcase/backpack without the help of three extra large men, you’ve definitely packed too much.
 Leave room for all the little extras you’re likely to pick up on your trip.
-Trust us – you WILL want to buy cute little souvenirs/clothes along the way, and you don’t want to have to sacrifice you’re favourite pair of shoes to make space.
+Trust us – you’ll want to stock up on souvenirs and clothes along the way, and you won’t want to have to sacrifice your favourite pair of shoes to make space.

-Because really, there’s nothing worse than a shampoo/conditioner explosion all over your bag.
-Lush Cosmetics have some absolute beauties and, better yet, they are completely free from nasty chemicals and excess packaging.
+Because really, there’s nothing worse than a shampoo or conditioner explosion all over your bag.
+Lush Cosmetics have some absolute beauties and, better yet, they are completely free from chemicals and excess packaging.

 It sounds like serious effort but actually, it’s easier than keeping a journal, and when you get home you can relive all your experiences over and over again.
 Plus, everyone loves receiving postcards in the mail, even if the sender is yours truly.